The-AI-Alliance/trust-safety-user-guide/docs/safety-recommendations/safety-recommendations.markdown

 Also test the whole AI system, because while models generate responses to prompts, the system can include filters or modify prompts to keep them aligned, add extra information from RAG queries, etc. Similarly, filtering and transformations of the responses are usually implemented.

-Hence, a public benchmark &lgquo;leaderboard&rdquo; is a good place to find a &lgquo;base&rdquo; model, but you will need the ability to run most or all of the same tests in your local environment against your tuned models and your AI system as a whole.
+Hence, a public benchmark &ldquo;leaderboard&rdquo; is a good place to find a &ldquo;base&rdquo; model, but you will need the ability to run most or all of the same tests in your local environment against your tuned models and your AI system as a whole.

 ## Continuously Evaluate Your AI System